IBMDecisionOptimization/cpofzn/README.md

    "%CMAKE_EXE%" --build . --clean-first --config Release
 ```
 The resulting cpofzn.exe file can be found in the Release sub-directory.
+You can safely ignore any warnings issued by your compiler.
+They are harmless.

 ### Solver registration